 Another useful bit of code is expires caching.
 Again you can copy and paste this into your .htaccess file.

-If you do decide to have a go, make sure you save your website in a folder offline and either edit on your browser or copy your website onto a subdomain.
+If you decide to have a go, make sure you save your website in a folder offline and either edit it on your browser or copy your website onto a subdomain.
 Doing either of these will ensure you don’t cause replaceable damage to your website.

-This will reduce your page size further, but you should try and edit your HTML first.
+Doing this will reduce your page size further, but you should try and edit your HTML first.

 Finally, run a speed test